-- ENTANGLED: The victim can't move and is Distracted. - BOUND: The victim may not move, is Distracted and Vulnerable, and cannot make physical actions other than trying to break free.
+- ENTANGLED: The victim can't move and is Distracted as long as he remains Entangled. - BOUND: The victim may not move, is Distracted and Vulnerable as long as he remains Bound, and cannot make physical actions other than trying to break free.